rahulps1000/TgMusicPlayer/README.md

 # TgMusicPlayer
-**You shouls make the bot and admin as admins in the group.**
-Supports Multiple group at the same time.
+**You shouls make the bot and admin as admins in the group.**\n Supports Multiple group at the same time.\n
-Commands only works in groups.
+Commands only works in groups.\n

 ## Note